robotmannen/OdaClone/README.md

 ## Overview

-The Oda Clone is an iOS app that allows users to browse through a selection of grocery items, add them to their cart, and view a summary of their order.
+OdaClone is an iOS app that allows users to browse through a selection of grocery items, add them to their cart, and view a summary of their order.
 Currently, the app does not support checkout, but this functionality may be added in the future.

 ## Features